What Is a Static Site?

 You Should Also Read👇

-Server-Side Rendering.
-Client-Side Rendering.
-CSR with Prerendering, etc. The differences, trade-offs, and similarities between most common web rendering solutions and why you should care about them as a dev.
+Server-side Rendering, Static Site Generation, Client-side Rendering.
+CSR with Prerendering, Progressive Hydration, Partial Pre-rendering, etc. The differences, trade-offs, and similarities between the most common web rendering solutions, and why you should care about them as a developer.